vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 Also, the syslog source connector is adding a termination character \u0000 at the end of the message and PostgreSQL is not able to handle such chars.
 To solve this issue, a custom SMT was added to remove those characters of the fields `message` and `rawMessage`.

 ## Additional notes
 1. Currently, the [install](scripts/install.sh) script only supports the [scenario](assets/certs/single-cert/README.md) that creates one server certificate for all Confluent component services.
 The other [scenario](assets/certs/component-certs/README.md), which uses one server certificate per Confluent component service, is not yet supported.
-2. The PostgreSQL uses a dedicated certificate and key, but the CA is the same as the one used by the Confluent component services.
+2. PostgreSQL uses a dedicated certificate and key, but the CA is the same as the one used by the Confluent component services.
+3. Like PostgreSQL, MySQL also uses a dedicated certificate and key, but the CA is the same as the one used by the Confluent component services.
-3. Most of the passwords are visible in the code just to be easier to understand the project.
+4. Most of the passwords are visible in the code just to be easier to understand the project.
 However, keep in mind that you should use a vault to manage sensitive information.